-Top 5 4th Quarter Trades of Wh - GuruFocus.com
+Top 5 4th Quarter Trades of WH - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were White Lighthouse Investment Management Inc.’s top five trades of the quarter.
+According to GuruFocus data, these were WHITTIER TRUST CO’s top five trades of the quarter.

-During the quarter, White Lighthouse Investment Management Inc. bought 51,297 shares of NAS:IUSB for a total holding of 125,646.
-The trade had a 0.62% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $44.53.
+During the quarter, WHITTIER TRUST CO bought 59,261 shares of ARCA:IJH for a total holding of 418,274.
+The trade had a 0.28% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $240.73.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-White Lighthouse Investment Management Inc. reduced their investment in ARCA:VYM by 9,317 shares.
-The trade had a 0.26% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $105.59.
+WHITTIER TRUST CO reduced their investment in NYSE:RMD by 48,098 shares.
+The trade had a 0.22% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $219.7.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.